scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 ^^^^^^^^^

 An iterator is an object adhering to the `iterator protocol`_
---- basically this means that it has a ``next`` method, which, when called, returns the next item in the sequence, and when there's nothing to return, raises the :py:exc:`exceptions.StopIteration` exception.
+--- basically this means that it has a `next <iterator.next>` method, which, when called, returns the next item in the sequence, and when there's nothing to return, raises the
+`StopIteration <exceptions.StopIteration>` exception.

 .. _`iterator protocol`: http://docs.python.org/dev/library/stdtypes.html#iterator-types